What is a float tank/ sensory deprivation tank?

 at a temperature that matches your skin keeps you effortlessly buoyant, so you don’t have to worry about staying afloat.

-A typical float session lasts 60 to 90 minutes.
+A typical float therapy session lasts 60 to 90 minutes.
 You may experience restlessness during your first float, but soon, your body and mind settle into the sensory deprivation.

 The float room is private.
 The swimsuit may bring contaminants into the water, so we do not allow swimsuits or any cloth/clothing in the tank.